UI5/mcp-server/resources/guidelines.md

   - Find more information on the UI5 documentation page "Declarative API for Initial Components"
 - **ALWAYS** use data binding in views to connect UI controls to data or i18n models.
 - **ALWAYS** prefer built-in data types with format options for formatting in data binding:
-  - To handle standard formatting needs, use **built-in data types with format options**, for example `sap.ui.model.type.Integer` or `sap.ui.model.type.Currency` with a `formatOptions` object.
-For OData models, use the types provided in the `sap.ui.model.odata.type` namespace, for example `sap.ui.model.odata.type.Decimal`.
-    Example: For number formatting with a thousands separator, use `sap.ui.model.type.Integer` with `formatOptions: {groupingEnabled: true}`.
+  - Use OData types from the `sap.ui.model.odata.type` namespace for example `sap.ui.model.odata.type.Decimal`, `sap.ui.model.odata.type.String`, `sap.ui.model.odata.type.DateTime`).
+These work with all model types, not just OData models.
+  - Use standard simple types from `sap.ui.model.type` namespace only when no equivalent OData type exists (e.g., `sap.ui.model.type.DateInterval`, `sap.ui.model.type.FileSize`).
-  - Only write **custom formatter functions** for unique business logic that cannot be handled by the built-in data types and their format options.
-This applies to **ALL** data sources, including OData models, JSON models, and others.
-Our built-in data types can handle standard data types, such as dates, numbers, and currencies.
-You should always prefer them over custom solutions.
+  - Write **custom formatter functions** only for unique business logic that cannot be handled by any built-in data type with format options.
+  - Example: For number formatting with a thousands separator, prefer `sap.ui.model.odata.type.Decimal` with `formatOptions: {groupingEnabled: true}` over `sap.ui.model.type.Integer` or even a custom formatter function.
 - When making changes to `*.properties` files, **ALWAYS** apply the changes to all relevant locales.
 This ensures consistency across different language versions of the application.
   - **Example:** If you add a new key to `i18n.properties`, also add it to existing translation files like e.g `i18n_en.properties`, `i18n_de.properties`, etc.
 - **NEVER** use inline script in HTML